pqnelson/md/README.md

 See the [unit tests](./test/html5_test.sml) for example usage.

+Right now, there's a [md.mlb](./md.mlb) file which will construct a `md` binary.
+It will take the name of `input.md` files, then produce `input.html` output files.
+(The output file is determined by checking if the input is a name that ends with `.md` --- and then replacing it with `.html`; otherwise, it just appends a `.html` to whatever the input name is.)

 # See also

 There are probably many other Markdown parsers which are more